 Roland & Oliver, King Charlemagne

-This was not to be, for when Count Gerard stooped to kiss the King's foot as was the custom in those times, he stumbled and his lips brushed the foot of the Queen, who was sitting by the side of Charlemagne.
-The knights who stood around started to laugh but hushed when the King rose in anger.
-"If you think you are going to be granted the estate of Burgundy, you are sadly mistaken!" he roared.
-"That will be reserved for a younger and more courteous knight.
-Content yourself with the estate of Viana until you learn better manners!"
+However when Count Gerard stooped to kiss the King's foot, as was the custom those times, he stumbled.
+His lips brushed the foot of the Queen, who was sitting by the side of Charlemagne.
+The knights who stood around started to laugh but hushed at once when the King rose in anger.

 Knowing full well that the King would likely attack his stronghold castle in Viana for the affront, Count Gerard knew he needed to prepare his family and court for what could be a long siege.